Ap4cheSK/EFT--The-Unheard-Edition-Discord-Theme/README.md

 #### Theme Completion

-Currently is theme about 90% completed.
+Currently is theme about 95% completed.
 There are some things that needs to be fixed and/or made like:
 - ~~emoji, gifs, stickers menu~~
 - ~~add reaction menu~~
-- some elements in discord settings
+- ~~some elements in discord settings~~
-- some elements in server settings
+- ~~some elements in server settings~~
 - ~~soundboard, stream menu~~
-- some modal boxes
+- ~~some modal boxes~~
+- some elements remaining to be done, but are not altering the look of theme (setting btns etc.)

 I'm not aiming to do theme perfectly 100% complete.
 If i was trying to, it would consume too much time spending on parts of discord, that users don't use regularly and so it is not priority.